sphamba/smear-cursor.nvim/README.md

 # Known issues

-Likely not compatible with othe plugins that modify the cursor.
+- Likely not compatible with other plugins that modify the cursor.

-When not using floating windows fallback:
+- When not using floating windows fallback:
   - No smear when buffer is duplicated
   - No smear outside buffer (further than the last line)
   - No smear through wrapped lines

 # Development TODOs